This itinerary was selected by National Geographic Traveler Magazine as one of 2015's "50 Tours of A Lifetime."

-Today, you will visit the Minnanthu temple.
-Considered the favorite temple among frequent Bagan visitors, it is a quiet, beautiful area that is often completely deserted.
-Your guide will take you by car to this forgotten part of Bagan and will spread out a blanket for a picture perfect picnic.
-You will enjoy a delicious picnic lunch, right in the midst of this historical setting.
-You will also have the opportunity to visit two or three other ancient temples ruins in the area.
-Today is sure to be an unforgettable and tasty experience!
+This afternoon, you will visit the Minnanthu Temple.
+Considered to be the favorite among frequent Bagan visitors, this historic temple is set in a quiet area, that is often entirely deserted.
+In this enchanting forgotten part of Bagan, your guide will spread out a blanket for a delicious picnic lunch.
+When lunch is over, you will have time to visit two or three other ancient temple ruins in the area, before heading back into the city.
 (This service is on a private basis.)

 In the morning, you will be picked up at your hotel in Bagan and transferred to the airport in good time to board your domestic flight to Heho.
 Upon arrival in Heho, you will be greeted at the airport and transferred to Kalaw.
 (This service is on a private basis.)